Biography of Oliver Cromwell

-Oliver Cromwell was the Lord Protector of England during the Interregnum in the Seventeenth Century
+Oliver Cromwell was a major figure in the English Civil War and became the Lord Protector of England during the Interregnum in the seventeenth century.

 When and Where was he Born?

 Oliver Cromwell was one of ten children of Robert Cromwell and Elizabeth Steward.
 Seven survived childhood of which Oliver was the only boy.
 His mother had inherited money from her first husband a brewer.
 His father was the second son of minor gentry.

 Huntingdon Grammar School.
 Sydney Sussex College, Cambridge University.
 Studied law in London.

 Timeline of Oliver Cromwell: